jessezalasky/jessezalasky.github.io/_projects/raleys.md

 ## Project Details

 This website was a project years in the making, meant to transform Raley's online brand identity and give the ecommerce team full control of UX and creative.
+It represents a major jump in technical sophistication, merging the power of creative and the analytics of ecomm.
+The elements you see on the page tell a story that is designed to sell more products.

 <div class="laptop-wrapper">
   <div class="laptop">